brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition.md

 [^leerob]: Indeed, while trying to find an appropriate Action for deploying to Vercel, I found at least one [GitHub Discussion](https://github.com/amondnet/vercel-action/discussions/126) in which Vercel's [Lee Robinson](https://github.com/leerob) was asking, essentially, "Um, why are you guys doing it this way instead of going through our GUI, as we'd prefer?"
 Fortunately, it appeared he was convinced by the answers he received.
 Nonetheless: as long as vendors are wont to raise such questions (since, as one would imagine, they worry about potential support issues arising from not-quite-kosher ways of doing stuff on their platforms), I have to be realistic and concede that GHA-assisted builds might get the side-eye from Those Who Decide Things.

-**Still**: while I thus concede this approach isn't truly bulletproof, I'd also suggest that, compared to the shell-scripting method, it has a better chance than did its predecessor of surviving the hosting vendors' various potential changes---not to mention GitHub's, which didn't even figure into the shell-scripting method since it was building on the vendors' platforms rather than on GitHub's.
+**Still**: while I thus concede this approach isn't truly bulletproof, I'd also suggest that, compared to the shell-scripting method, it has a better chance than did its predecessor of surviving the hosting vendors' various potential changes --- not to mention GitHub's, which didn't even figure into the shell-scripting method since it was building on the vendors' platforms rather than on GitHub's.

 We Shall See, as always.
 In the meantime: happy GHA'ing, folks.